surajrampure/surajrampure.github.io/index.md

 <div style="margin-left: 46%; white-space: normal;" markdown="1">

-## Suraj Rampure
+# Suraj Rampure

-Lecturer III<br>Computer Science and Engineering, University of Michigan<br>rampure@umich.edu
+Lecturer III<br>Computer Science and Engineering, University of Michigan<br>[rampure@umich.edu](mailto:rampure@umich.edu)<br><br>Winter 2025 Advising OH: (Most) Fridays, 11AM-12PM

 Hi! 👋 I'm Suraj ("soo-rudge"), a teaching faculty member in [Computer Science and Engineering](https://cse.engin.umich.edu/) at the University of Michigan, affiliated with [MIDAS](https://midas.umich.edu/faculty-member/suraj-rampure/).
 This year, I'm teaching a new class on [practical data science](https://practicaldsc.org) and serving on the undergraduate computer science and data science program committees.
+I'm also a faculty advisor and [MaCSS mentor](https://sites.lsa.umich.edu/macss-scholars/people-2/faculty-mentors).

 Previously, I spent three years as a lecturer in the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu/) at the University of California, San Diego, where I coordinated the senior data science capstone program and received the campus-wide Distinguished Teaching Award in 2024.